Kinetic

 This version of Kinetic shows how we incorporated the feedback and insights we learned from previous versions.
 I developed a way to establish a "future state" of an element for designers to move on the screen as a way to design motion without a timeline editor.
 We also brought the contextual menu concept from Stand In to allow for more granular control over UI elements.

-Outcomes: What we learned after launching Kinetic
+Outcomes: What we learned after launch

 Our retention was highest with startups and lowest with large in-house teams